 There are some fantastic bars on the side streets off Bourbon Street that are worth a visit and where you’ll find superb jazz playing.
 ‘Happy Hour’ on these bars includes free bacon with every drink - not to be missed!

-A ‘beignet’ is very similar to a donut (don’t even dare suggest it is one!).
+A ‘beignet’ is very similar to a doughnut (don’t even dare suggest it is one!).
 It’s a delicious treat covered in icing sugar.
 We queued for over an hour at from Café Du Monde (800 Decatur Street in the French Quarter) to get ours and don’t think this is a gimmick for tourists - we were standing next to a family from New Orleans who had come just for the treat.

 Café Du Monde has other cafés in the CBD, but being beside the Mississippi River, surrounded by beautiful buildings makes the waiting more pleasant here.

-Their claim was indeed worthy; with a hint of Cajun spice the sauce was thick and creamy with a mixture of cheeses blended through.
+Their claim was indeed worthy; with a hint of Cajun spice, the sauce was thick and creamy with a mixture of cheeses blended through.
 Perfect!
 My other half had a sandwich with more meat than I have ever seen and it was also a hit!

 As I mentioned, discovering NOLA’s haunted past is a must.
-We took a free walking tour of the French Quarter which was fascinating – it starts and ends by St Louis Cathedral and takes about 3 hours.
-The guides on these tours are paid by only by the tip you decide to leave and the lad doing our tour was so passionate about ghosts, you couldn’t possibly walk away and not believe him!
+We took a free walking tour of the French Quarter which was fascinating – it starts and ends at St Louis Cathedral and takes about 3 hours.
+The guides on these tours are paid by only by the tip you decide to leave and the lad doing our visit was so passionate about ghosts, you couldn’t possibly walk away and not believe him!

 He explained the history of some local restaurants, hotels, converted churches and Nicholas Cage’s former home (whose ghostly past is used for the storyline of American Horror Story).
-Later on, we took another tour of the St Louis Cemetery No. 1 which again was really interesting.
-The Creole residents of New Orleans really respect the dead, so the stories connected to different tombs are so fascinating.
+Later on, we took another tour of the St Louis Cemetery No. 1 which again was interesting.
+The Creole residents of New Orleans respect the dead, so the stories connected to different tombs are so fascinating.